Rickenbacker (car): History

 Several automobile companies began using four-wheel brakes but some companies not offering them began a promotion campaign suggesting they were unsafe, which probably hurt the new Rickenbacker company's sales.
 The death of Walter Flanders in an automobile accident in 1923 slowed company momentum as well.

 In 1924 a coach-brougham enclosed body style was introduced that would grow to represent 60% of Rickenbacker sales.
-The six-cylinder engines was up-rated to 60-hp and was joined in 1925 by an 4,401cc eight-cylinder engine developing 80-hp.
+The six-cylinder engine was up-rated to 60-hp and was joined in 1925 by an 4,401cc eight-cylinder engine developing 80-hp.
 The model was named Vertical Eight Super Fine which referred to the advanced proprietary engine and the high quality of the cars.

 Eddie Rickenbacker resigned from the company in 1926 due to internal discord in the company's leadership.
 Although 1927 saw new models, designated the 6-70, 8-80, and 8-90, Rickenbacker cars had increased in price and sales were poor.
 Before the company closed down due to bankruptcy in 1927, more than 27,000 cars had been built.

-The manufacturing equipment was sold to Audi and transported to Germany, somewhat ironic since Rickenbacker renounced his supposed German heritage (he was actually of Swiss ancestry) in light of World War I. This transaction was reflected in Audi Zwickau and Dresden models, using six- or eight-cylinder Rickenbacker engines.
+The manufacturing equipment was sold to Audi and transported to Germany, which was somewhat ironic since Rickenbacker renounced his supposed German heritage (he was actually of Swiss ancestry) in light of World War I. This transaction was reflected in Audi Zwickau and Dresden models, using six- or eight-cylinder Rickenbacker engines.